prideout/prideout.github.com/_posts/2015-09-15-coordinate-fields.md

     <mo>}</mo>
 </math>

-In practice, evaluating the above function usually results in a set that has only one element.
-The set has multiple items only when several seed points "tie for first place", which only occurs along the edges of the Voronoi diagram produced by <math><mi>&#x1D4AE;</mi></math>.
+The above function usually results in a set that has only one element.
+The set has multiple items only when several seed points "tie for first place", which occurs along the edges of the Voronoi diagram produced by <math><mi>&#x1D4AE;</mi></math>.

 Let's just pick a random tiebreaker from each set; we'll call this <math><msub><mi>g</mi><mn>0</mn></msub></math> instead of <math><mi>g</mi></math>.
 If we sample <math><msub><mi>g</mi><mn>0</mn></msub></math> over a grid, the result is the CPCF.

-Typically you can accurately represent a CPCF using an image format that has two unsigned 16-bit integers per pixel, for a total of 32 bits per pixel.
+Typically you can accurately represent a CPCF using an image format that has two 16-bit integers per pixel, for a total of 32 bits per pixel.

-The CPCF is cool because it can be trivially transformed into a distance field and takes the same amount of storage space, yet it encodes more information.
+The CPCF is cool because it can be trivially transformed into a distance field, but encodes more information than a distance field.
 Another cool thing about CPCF's is that they result from Rong and Tan's [jump flooding](https://sites.google.com/site/rongguodong/) algorithm, which is probably the fastest way to compute a distance field on a GPU.

 Here's how to transform a CPCF into a distance field: